jihokoo/passport-venmo/README.md

 For example:

-application:

     app.get('/auth/venmo', passport.authenticate('venmo', {scope: ['access_balance', 'access_phone', 'access_email']}));

-If you intend on making payments on a user's behalf, the 'make_payments' scope must be specified as shown above.
+If you intend on making payments on a user's behalf, the `make_payments` scope must be specified as shown above.
 Scroll to the bottom of this [page](https://developer.venmo.com/docs/authentication) to see the full list of scopes.

 ## Examples